cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_NCPUS` to positive numeric value, to override numbe rof CPUs to run, this overwrites `GHA2DB_ST`..
 Only related to Go version.
 - Set `GHA2DB_STARTDT`, to use start date for processing events (when syncing data with empty database), default `2015-08-06 22:00 UTC`, expects format "YYYY-MM-DD HH:MI:SS".
 Only related to Go version.
 - Set `GHA2DB_LASTSERIES`, to specify which InfluxDB series use to determine newest data (it will be used to query newest timestamp), default `'all_prs_merged_d'`.
 Only related to Go version.
-- Set `GHA2DB_CMDDEBUG` set to 1 to see commands executed, set to 2 to see commands executed and their output.
+- Set `GHA2DB_CMDDEBUG` set to 1 to see commands executed, set to 2 to see commands executed and their output, set to 3 to see full exec environment.
 Only related to Go version.

 Go version: All environment context details are defined in `context.go`, please see that file for details.